dr-dotnet/dr-dotnet/docs/manual/getting-started.md

 This is possible, but currently, the workflow is a little rough.
 We are working on making it easier.
 Please come back later :)

 # Rest API

-## Context

-There is an usecase of using DrDotnet via a REST API, such as automation.
-A quite common usecase is to be able to automatically trigger a profiling session when an issue is detected.
+DrDotnet Web also exposes a REST API.
+A quite common use case is to trigger a profiling session when an issue is detected automatically.
 For instance, if a metric reports a likely memory leak, a memory leak analysis can be triggered automatically immediately and analyzed later by developers from the UI.

-## Solution

-### Scope
-Only Web version of DrDotnet.
-Desktop version remains usable through UI only.

-### Endpoints
+## Endpoints
+Here are the REST endpoints for consuming DrDotnet Web REST API:
 - POST `/api/sessions` Start a new session
 - GET `/api/sessions` Return previous sessions
 - GET `/api/sessions/{guid}` Return session for given guid